Lin-Manuel Miranda and Phillipa Soo play the leading role in the original line-up of Hamilton.

 First of all, let us never see the film adaptations of Les Misérables andagain in the same breath.
-But more importantly, there is a crucial difference here that people outside of the theater world may not understand until they actually see it themselves.
+But more importantly, there is a crucial difference here that people outside the theater world may not understand until they actually see it themselves.

 Entertain your brain with the coolest news from space to superheroes, memes to robots.

-Hamilton’s premiere on Disney Plus doesn’t naturally make it a film like Les Mis adaptation.
+Hamilton’s premiere on Disney Plus doesn’t naturally make it a film like the Les Mis adaptation.
 It is certainly not a TV show, although its duration and pause could make it feel like two episodes.

 And that's huge for a show like Hamilton.

 Despite my admiration for everything that has to do with theater, I am aware that it has its shortcomings.
 The great?
 Accessibility.
 There is a reason why the stereotype of a theater snob exists.

 A culture of exclusivity has surrounded the theater for a long time, especially when it comes to incomprehensible shows like Hamilton.
 Would you like to see such a show with the original cast?
 I hope you have a few thousand dollars left – and you live better in the continental US, otherwise you can triple that price with international flights and accommodations.

 Sure, you could win the ticket lottery if you were lucky (although chances are slim at best), but for a show where the protagonist is "young, shabby, and hungry", the environment is certainly not suitable for this Customers.